benozfirat/wine-market-analysis/README.md

 cd wine-market-analysis
 pip install -r requirements.txt
 ```

 ## 🏃‍♂️ How to Run

 ```bash
 python main.py
 ```

+## 🗂️ Directory Roles

+- The `csv` directory contains the work of the Data Engineers, focusing on data extraction and transformation using SQL.
+- The `Streamlit_App` directory contains the work of the Data Analysts, who create interactive visualizations and dashboards using Streamlit based on the processed data.

 ## 🎓 Team Members